 When the profiteroles come out of the oven, pierce them with a knife to allow steam to escape, return to the oven for a couple of minutes, then take out and place on a rack to cool.

 Add cream by either piping into the profiteroles, or slicing them and spooning in.
-I was lazy and spooned in, the evening I made these I didn’t have the energy to clean piping bags!
+I was lazy and spooned in, the evening I made these I didn’t have the energy!
 Plus just between friends a bit of messy presentation is ok.
 For a dinner party I’d make the full effort.
 Pile up the buns, drizzle over the chocolate sauce and eat immediately!
 These are so good, light airy and melt in the mouth, although anything with cream and chocolate on tastes pretty amazing!
 I was surprised at how easy these are to make.
 I can see these being a regular feature in my life, and more choux baking to come!